gorbash1370/whisper-wrapper/issues.md

 ## Later / Maybe One Day
 - [ ]  Allow batching of files.
 So enumerate the whole batch, specify a sub-batch size  / parameters, and have the loop function run across these in batches.
 - [ ] Branch the code so that it can read the audio file / header details from another sources (either manual input in User Choices, or a text file maybe in a certain format).
 OR, maybe a better way would be to have a function which renames the files (backup first, move to backup folder) in the standardised format the program currently uses, based upon a text file or manual entry.
 It would be nice to remove the manual-per-file dictionary data entry from the user_variables file.
+- [ ] Accomodate all matching audio files within directory rather than having to specify
 ---

 # Completed